remy/remysharp.com/public/drafts/commit-to-contribute.md

 I want to formalise this process and start adopting it into my own projects.
 If that's successful, I'll start using it on my client projects (assuming their open source).

-It's important to me that with my open source projects that I'm not taking on the brunt of everyone else's requests - so helping my contributors is obviously in my internet.
+It's important to me that with my open source projects that I'm not taking on the brunt of everyone else's requests - so helping my contributors is obviously in my interest.
 The greater aim is to help other developers learn how to contribute to any project, not just mine.